Maggie Beer: Honours

 In 1997, Beer was the Telstra South Australian Business Woman of the Year.

 Beer was awarded the Centenary Medal on 1 January 2001 for service to Australian society through cooking and writing.

 In 2008, Maggie Beer won the Australian Publishers Association's illustrated Book of the Year for Maggie's Harvest.

 She was awarded the "Senior Australian of the Year" 2010.
 In the same year she presented the Dymphna Clark Memorial Lecture.

 In the Australia Day Honours of 2012, Maggie Beer was appointed a Member of the Order of Australia (AM), "for service to the tourism and hospitality industries as a cook, restaurateur and author, and to the promotion of Australian produce and cuisine".

 In April 2016, Beer was awarded an honorary doctorate from the University of South Australia in recognition of her achievements in tourism and hospitality, and to the promotion of Australian produce and cuisine.

 In 2022, Beer was promoted to Officer of the Order of Australia (AO) in the 2022 Australia Day Honours for "distinguished service to the tourism and hospitality industries as a cook, restaurateur and author, and to aged welfare".

 Personal life

 She married Colin Beer on 17 January 1970 and they own a cottage home in the Barossa Valley in South Australia.
 She has two daughters.
-Her eldest daughter died suddenly on 14 February 2020, aged 46.
+Her elder daughter died suddenly on 14 February 2020, aged 46.